infobit/documentation/content/applications/sales/sales/invoicing/proforma.rst

    :align: center
    :alt: The Send Pro-Forma Invoice button on a typical sales order in Odoo Sales.

-When the :guilabel:`Send Pro-Forma Invoice` button is clicked, an email pop-up appears.
-The :guilabel:`Recipients` field is auto-populated with the customer from the sales order or quotation.
+When the :guilabel:`Send Pro-Forma Invoice` button is clicked, an email pop-up window appears.

+In the pop-up window, the :guilabel:`Recipients` field is auto-populated with the customer from the sales order or quotation.
 Then, if needed, modify the :guilabel:`Subject` field and the body of the email.

 The pro-forma invoice is automatically added as an attachment to the email.

 When ready, click :guilabel:`Send`, and Odoo instantly sends the email, with the attached pro-forma invoice, to the customer.